linuz/PowerHungry/README.md

 Current Scripts:
 ----------------
-**Search-LocalAdmins**: Finds boxes an identity has local admin on, based on the CSV output from [PowerView's](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1) Invoke-EnumerateLocalAdmin.
+**Search-LocalAdmins**: Finds boxes an identity has local admin on, based on the CSV output from **[PowerView's](https://github.com/PowerShellMafia/PowerSploit/blob/master/Recon/PowerView.ps1) Invoke-EnumerateLocalAdmin**.

 **Get-EffectiveGroups**: Recursively enumerate groups a specific identity is a member of